FMI’s U.S. Engineering and Construction Outlook: First Quarter 2020 Report

 Source: U.S. Census and FMI Forecast

-Total Construction Put in Place 2020 and Forecast Growth (2019-2024 CAGR) by Metropolitan Statistical Area
+Total Construction Put in Place 2020 and Forecast Growth

 Source: U.S. Census and FMI Forecast